fwuensche/leetcode-chrome-extension/readme.md

-# Leetcode TA
+# LeetCode TA

-Simple chrome extension that creates UI elements to make your life easier on Leetcode.
+Simple chrome extension that creates UI elements to make your life easier on LeetCode.

 ---

 So far we can help you:

-- search a leetcode problem
+- search a LeetCode problem

 ![use extension to search problems](img/search-popup.png)

-- find Youtube video solutions
+- find YouTube video solutions

 ![button to youtube video solutions](img/yt-btn.png)